aadharna/aadharna.github.io/_pages/about.md

 I am an incoming Ph.D. student at New Jersey Institute of Technology studying under Dr. Amy Hoover.
 During my MS I have also been researching in the Game Innovation Lab at New York Univeristy Tandon School of Engineering under Dr. Julian Togelius.

-My M.S. thesis is about Open-Ended evolution via coevolving game levels and game-playing agents for GVG-AI.
-[Co-evolution of agents and environments in GVG-AI](https://github.com/aadharna/UntouchableThunder) The created system is called PINSKY -- POET Inspired Neuroevolutionary System for KreativiY in Games.
+My M.S. thesis is about Open-Ended evolution via [Co-evolution of agents and environments in GVG-AI](https://github.com/aadharna/UntouchableThunder) The created system is called PINSKY -- POET Inspired Neuroevolutionary System for KreativiY in Games.

 Previously, I was currently a Master's Student at Fordham University studying Machine Learning and a machine learning engineer intern at Instrumental Inc.